-The experiment will be implemented in collaboration with CONASEMS, the Brazilian Council of Municipal Health Secretaries.
-We will administer our survey experiment during CONASEMS conferences organized over time.
-These events bring together municipal health secretaries, managers, workers, and professionals from the health sector from all over Brazil.
-Health officials participating in these events will be invited to participate in our interactive questionnaire that seeks to understand municipalities' demand for different strategies that facilitate the execution of resources.
+The experiment will be implemented in collaboration with CONASEMS3, the Brazilian Council of Municipal Health Secretaries.
+It will take place during the Congresso Nacional de Secretarias Municipais de Saúde, the annual congress of CONASEMS, that brings together municipal health secretaries, managers, workers, and professionals from the health sector from all over Brazil.
+This event is held in the city of Campo Grande in Mato Grosso do Sul, Brazil, from the 12th to the 15th of July.
+CONASEMS will have a stand at the event dedicated to assisting health officials, offering information and guidance.
+Health officials that approach their stand will be invited to participate in our interactive questionnaire that seeks to understand municipalities' demand for different strategies that facilitate the execution of resources.